UBCMint/FixedChallenge/README.md

 ## About Us

-Mentha was created by the [(Medical Innovation in NeuroTechnology](https://ubcmint.github.io/) (MiNT) team of undergraduate students, part of the group of [Biomedical Engineering Student Team](http://www.ubcbest.com/) at the University of British Columbia in Vancouver, Canada.
+Mentha was created by the [(Medical Innovation in NeuroTechnology](https://ubcmint.github.io/) (MINT) team of undergraduate students, part of the group [Biomedical Engineering Student Team](http://www.ubcbest.com/) at the University of British Columbia in Vancouver, Canada.

 Mentha was submitted as a project for the Fixed Challenge category of the [NeuroTechX 2018 Student Club competition](https://neurotechx.github.io/studentclubs/competition/).